stroiker/flexible-load-generator/Readme.md

 ## Configuration

 Generator configuration managed by auto-configuration mode inside Spring Boot framework context.
 To get started you need to add this library to your app classpath.
 Then you have to annotate any bean with `@LoadGeneratorAutoConfiguration` annotation, then implement the `LoadGeneratorJob` interface.
-Your implementation must be Spring bean;
+Your implementation must be Spring bean.

+If your business logic takes a certain amount of time, and generator cannot provide the required performance with default settings - you can set in your `application.yml` parameter `load-generator.threadPoolSize` which will increase the parallelism level of generator and, accordingly, your target performance.
+Default value of this parameter is 32.

 ## Creating a load profile